-IDP it is an elaborate and collaborative planning process which produces a strategic plan designed to guide municipalities and their entities to systematically eradicate service delivery backlogs; encourage socio-economic development; preserve and conserve the natural environment; address spatial disparities of development and deliver on the agreed priorities which are translated into projects with clearly defined outputs and targets within five year planning cycle.
-This plan covers a five year period and is reviewed annually to accommodate new and pressing priorities.
+Integrated development planning (IDP) it is an elaborate and collaborative planning process which produces a strategic plan designed to guide municipalities and their entities to systematically eradicate service delivery backlogs; encourage socio-economic development; preserve and conserve the natural environment; address spatial disparities of development and deliver on the agreed priorities which are translated into projects with clearly defined outputs and targets within five year planning cycle.
+This plan covers 2020/21 financial period, reviewed to accommodate new and pressing priorities.